JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Background: Selecting the substitution model (click here)</summary>

 --------
 Our previous model test in [Activity 3](./substitution_model_selection/README.md) suggested the “TIM2+F+I+G4” substitution model for the 12s alignment.
-However, there are two reasons why we will now diverge from this suggestion:
+However, there are two reasons why we will diverge from this suggestion:

-* The first is that this model is just impossible to select in BEAST 2.
-We could assume a GTR model and set one rate equal (AC=AT), but we could not set the second rate equal.
+* The first issue is that this model cannot be selected in BEAST 2.
+While we could assume a GTR model and set one rate equal (AC=AT), we cannot set the second rate equal.
 * The second reason is that with such complex models with many parameters, the analysis would take too long for the time frame of this course.

 For an in-depth analysis, we would probably use model selection in BEAST 2 as part of the analysis (as we did in IQ-TREE).
 This is possible with an add-on package: bModelTest ([Bouckaert and Drummond, 2017](https://doi.org/10.1186/s12862-017-0890-6)).